rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 pins on the RP2040 have the appropriate I2C function.
-You can change the configuration by editing the preprocessor define statments in the `cli-example.cpp` code, or you can pass parameters to the cmake command, or you can set your command line environment variables before doing a build.
-For those using MS Visual Studio Code, you can set the CMake configuration in the Build `Settings` pane `Workspace` tab under the `CMake:Configure Args` heading.
+You can change the configuration by editing the preprocessor define statments in the `cli-example.cpp` code, or you can pass parameters to the cmake command, or you can set your command line environment variables before doing a build or before launching VS Code.

 The following cmake Configure Args defines are supported; pass them to CMake command line with the `-D` prefix; omit the `-D` prefix if you are setting the Configure Args using the shell environment.